 - PLMS will make every attempt to mitigate any issues, however; if unable, they will report the issues for EAW follow up on the Identity Verification Checklist.

 Effective: July 31, 2008

 If a client loses their immigration documents, Citizenship and Immigration Canada (CIC) will replace the documents for a fee.
-Ministry of Social Development and Social Innovation will not pay to replace immigration documents even if the documents are required for the purposes of determining eligibility for assistance.
+Ministry of Social Development and Poverty Reduction will not pay to replace immigration documents even if the documents are required for the purposes of determining eligibility for assistance.
 Clients should be directed to contact CIC.
 [See Contacts].

 Authorities and Responsibilities

 - approving other acceptable proof of ID of a dependent child not listed in the primary or secondary ID table